‘Mission: Impossible’ debuts with $80M over five days, igniting box office but missing expectations

 Still, “Dead Reckoning” was hailed as a high point in the franchise.
 Critics (96% fresh on Rotten Tomatoes) and fans (an “A” CinemaScore) alike came away awed by the stunts and chases of the latest “Mission: Impossible” film.
 Though the coming competition of “Barbenheimer” — the much-anticipated debuts of “Barbie” and “Oppenheimer” — looms, “Mission: Impossible” should play well for weeks to come.

+“In international markets, in like-for-like markets, we’re 15% ahead of ‘Fallout,’ and that’s taking China out,” added Aronson.
+“Domestically, we’re over 3% ahead of ‘Fallout’ for the first five days.
+To beat its predecessor is phenomenal, especially in this environment.”

 Cruise, the so-called savior of movie theaters last year, traveled tirelessly to again pump life back into a summer box office that’s been sluggish.
-After a splashy world premiere in Rome with a red-carpet on the Spanish Steps, Cruise and McQuarrie toured through theaters in Atlanta, Miami, Toronto and Washington D.C. in the days ahead of opening.
+After a splashy world premiere in Rome with a red-carpet on the Spanish Steps, Cruise and McQuarrie surprised theaters in Atlanta, Miami, Toronto and Washington D.C. in the days ahead of opening.

 “Dead Reckoning” hit theaters at a crucial mid-summer period for Hollywood, and not just because of the SAG-AFTRA strike which began Thursday.
 “Mission: Impossible” launched a week before one of the biggest box-office showdowns of the year.

 Though “Dead Reckoning” and “Oppenheimer” have vied for some of the same IMAX screens, each film has publicly endorsed the idea that a rising tide lifts all blockbusters.
 Cruise and McQuarrie in early July even bought opening-weekend tickets to both “Barbie” and “Oppenheimer.”
-“Barbie” director Greta Gerwig and “Oppenheimer” filmmaker Christopher Nolan returned with their own gestures of support.
+“Barbie” director Greta Gerwig and “Oppenheimer” filmmaker Christopher Nolan reciprocated with their own gestures of support.

 However that trio of films performs over the next few weeks will do a lot to determine the fate of the summer box office.